Asperboard/epickup/bonus/plan_maquette.md

 ## The parents

 This section is composed (for the moment) of sections:
-Section 1: guide du parcours du patient (see quote from Aurélie de saint thibault, slide: 6) Section 2: billing (this is where the user can manage their subscription and update their details)
+Section 1: guide du parcours du patient (see quote from Aurélie de saint Thibault, slide: 6) Section 2: billing (this is where the user can manage their subscription and update their details)

 ## The about